Ilagan River

-The Ilagan River is a river in the province of Isabela, Cagayan Valley, Philippines.
+The Ilagan River, also known as the Pinacanauan de Ilagan River, is a river in the province of Isabela, Cagayan Valley, Philippines.
 It is one of the major tributaries of the Cagayan River, the largest river in the Philippines.
 The Ilagan River originates from the western slopes of the Sierra Madre and drains the eastern central portion of the Cagayan River basin.
 It has an estimated catchment basin size of 3132 km2 and an estimated annual discharge of 9,455 million cubic meters/s.
-It flows westward and joins the Cagayan River at Ilagan City, Isabela.
+It flows westward and joins the Cagayan River in Ilagan, Isabela.

 Tributaries

 The major tributaries of Ilagan River are: